 - 1. Focus group consultation with students; - 2.
 Student surveys; - 3.
 Educating staff about the process of student participation; - 4.
-Informing parents and caregivers about the process of student participation; - 5.
+Informing parents and caregivers about the process of student participation in general terms through parent letters and information nights; - 5.
 Readily accessible links for students to participate available via the School Website, Parent Portal and the Learning Management System; - 6.
 Opportunities to give input in the area of policy development; - 7.
 Educating and empowering students to speak to a member of Staff when they feel unsafe and training Staff so they can create child-friendly ways for students to communicate and raise concerns; - 8.
 Providing opportunities for students to participate in abuse prevention programs and access information that is developmentally appropriate.

-The School is aware that this is an area for growth and is focussed on growth in this area in 2024 through both the annual staff briefing and other activities within departments throughout the year.
+The School is aware that this is an area for growth and will continue to focus on this area in 2025.